Key facts

 - CISM Certified Information Security Manager Practice Exams by Peter H. Gregory (published by McGraw Hill)

-CISM training courses, like the Infosec CISM Boot Camp, offer unlimited practice exam attempts and access to the ISACA Official Question, Answer & Explanation (QAE) Database.
+Professional CISM training courses, like Infosec's CISM Boot Camp, offer unlimited practice exam attempts and access to the ISACA Official Question, Answer & Explanation (QAE) Database as part of their comprehensive virtual CISM training package.

 Other free CISM training resources